truzo/tomango-2018/site/content/blog/more-than-just-a-digital-marketing-agency.md

 Our brief was to create a new brand identity for the business, then design and roll out business stationery and a new website to fit.

-> "From the initial email that was sent to *Tomango* as a brief tentative outline of what we were looking to achieve to the launching of our brand new site in February, we have had an exceptionally positive experience.
+{{< quote

-The team at *Tomango* has been a pleasure to work with and we have all learnt so much.
-We would have no hesitation in recommending their services."
+	body="From the initial email that was sent to *Tomango* as a brief tentative outline of what we were looking to achieve to the launching of our brand new site in February, we have had an exceptionally positive experience.
+The team at Tomango has been a pleasure to work with and we have all learnt so much.
+We would have no hesitation in recommending their services." citation="Wendy, Sussex Letting Shop"

-[cite]*Wendy*, Sussex Letting Shop[/cite]
+>}}

 [Visit the Sussex Letting Shop website](http://www.sussexlettingshop.co.uk)